 Step 7: Assign some name to it.

-Here we are creating Windows 7 Virtual Machine with a name USB Windows 7, however, you can select Linux or any other OS depending upon you bootable USB OS.
+Here we are creating Windows 7 Virtual Machine with the name USB Windows 7, however, you can select Linux or any other OS depending upon your bootable USB OS.

 Allot the amount of RAM you want to give to Virtual Machine.

 Step 8: Use USB boot VDMK Raw disk in VirtualBox

 In the Hard disk section, select the “Use an existing virtual hard disk file” option and then click on the folder icon which opens Windows Explorer.
 Now go to C: drive and select your created.VDMK file.
 In our case it is usb2.vdmk.

 Then click on the Create button.